 You don’t hear much about Deer Island in New Brunswick.
 That’s partially a result of its diminutive size.
 Deer Island has a land mass of only 45 square km.
 For comparison’s sake that’s a little bigger than the country of Liechtenstein in Europe.
 But for such a small island there’s a lot of rural and coastal beauty.

-A visit to Deer Island NB is more about rest and relaxation than it is about keeping busy.
+A visit to Deer Island is more about rest and relaxation than it is about keeping busy.
 The pace of life is slow.
 There doesn’t seem to be much of a rush to do anything or go anywhere – unless it’s for a ferry sailing so come here with books and a laid-back attitude.

-How to get to Deer Island NB
+How to get to Deer Island New Brunswick

 Deer Island is located in the Bay of Fundy at the entrance to Passamaquoddy Bay, only five kilometres from the mainland and just four kilometres northwest of Campobello Island.
 Fredericton and Saint John are the closest big cities to the ferry terminal.